MiguelASCorreia/ProtoCollectorFramework/README.md

    ]
 }
 ```
 When specifying the protocol configuration file, which must contain a JSONArray with a given tag name, the interface module allows processing the information of each protocol in the structure,  generating the interface components as well as the data structure that maps each value to the corresponding observation and protocol.
-After this, the following structures are made available.
+Afterwards, the following structures are made available.
 ```java
     HashMap<String, JSONObject> protocolsByTag; // Structure that maps each protocol JSONObject to the given protocol’s name